Motorola Moto E 1. Gen 2014

 Bewertung: Gesamt: 86% Preis: 92% Mobilität: 89%

-Quelle: Mobicroco Deutsch Archive.org version
+Quelle: Mobicroco Archive.org version

 Das Motorola Moto E ist in seiner Klasse ein unkompliziert nutzbares Smartphone, für Telefonie, Messaging, Apps und Surfen im mobilen Internet.
 Selbst die Kamera kann bei gutem Licht ordentliche Fotos schießen.
 Leider hat sie keinen Blitz, und auch auf eine Frontkamera muss der Käufer verzichten.
 Gespart hat Motorola überwiegend bei der Display-Auflösung und beim Speicher, der nur 4 GB beträgt.